Kitware/dive/docker/README.md

 You can run a standalone worker to help process jobs from a remote DIVE Web server.

-* It requires a local VIAME installtion to mount in addons.
+* It requires a local VIAME installation to mount in addons.
 * Set the queue(s) you wish to consume.
 * Get the `CELERY_BROKER_URL` from our team.
 Email `viame-web@kitware.com`